Stray Cat NOLA's Cocktail Adventure's Blog

 Told to you from the point of view of a cocktail obsessed cat.

-It is inspired by my passions for New Orleans history and cocktail culture, but it was a quote I stumbled upon while researching my 1920's/Prohibition themed cocktail tour, the Sin & Gin Prohibition Cocktail Crawl--while reading outside one of my favorite French Quarter cocktail bars--that attracted Stray Cat NOLA to me.
+And even though it was initially inspired by my passions for New Orleans history and cocktail culture, it was not until researching my 1920's/Prohibition themed tour, the Sin & Gin Prohibition Cocktail Crawl, that I actually met Stray Cat NOLA for the first time.

-Written by Tulane anthropologist Oliver La Farge, a contemporary of Nobel laureate author William Faulkner, it is La Farge's description of the 1920's French Quarter where-in Faulkner lived and wrote his first novel, Soldiers' Pay, in 1925:
+The quote, itself, was written by Tulane anthropologist Oliver La Farge, a contemporary of Nobel laureate author William Faulkner.
+It is La Farge's description of the 1920's French Quarter where-in Faulkner lived and wrote his first novel, Soldiers' Pay, in 1925:

 There's a lot more going on with your cat than you know.

-For instance, to approximate Stray Cat NOLA's world view and how felines communicate, I use certain grammar and sentence structure unconventionally.
+For instance, to approximate Stray Cat NOLA's worldview, I use certain grammar and sentence structures unconventionally.

-Italics may be used for emphasis!, or for the Title of A Book, but also to indicate any thoughts Stray Cat NOLA may be thinking, including entreaty of the feline god, Bast, through purrayer.
+Other examples include Italics, which may be used for emphasis!
+Or for the Title of A Book.
+But, also, to indicate any thoughts Stray Cat NOLA may be thinking, including entreaty of the feline god, Bast, through purrayer.

-Also, cat's purpose is their pleasure.
 And all things great and tiny, including us, exist to serve that pleasure.
-Thus, all things great and tiny serve cats.
-They are asides or (parenthetical) to cat's lives.
+We are asides or (parenthetical) to cat's lives.